Quantum Data Compression and Quantum Cross Entropy: Introduction

 \section{Introduction}

-Machine learning has attracted interests from various fields as a powerful tool for finding patterns in data.
-With the advancement of quantum information science and technology, there is increasing interest in developing machine learning algorithms that are suitable for quantum data and quantum computers \cite{QMLNature}.
-Despite many attempts in designing quantum machine learning architectures \cite{KernelNature, KernelPRL, Barren, deepqnn}, there are many unanswered questions and unresolved issues, partly due to a lack of theoretical foundation.
-A central concept of classical machine learning is the classical cross entropy, and its quantum generalization, the quantum cross entropy \cite{max}, is a building block of the theoretical foundation of quantum machine learning.
+Machine learning, as a potent tool for pattern recognition in data, has garnered attention across diverse domains \cite{lecun2015deep, heaton2018ian}.
+With the evolution of quantum information science, there's a burgeoning curiosity in crafting machine learning algorithms tailored for quantum data and computers \cite{dunjko2016quantum, QMLNature, huang2021information}.

+Though there have been numerous attempts to design quantum machine learning architectures \cite{lloyd2013quantum,KernelNature, KernelPRL, Barren, gao2018quantum, deepqnn, caro2022generalization, du2022quantum}, significant questions remain unanswered, primarily due to an underdeveloped theoretical base.
+A foundational pillar of classical machine learning is the classical cross entropy $H(p,q) = -\sum_i p_i \log q_i$.
+Its quantum equivalent, the quantum cross entropy $S(\rho, \sigma) = -\tr(\rho \log \sigma)$ \cite{max}, serves as an essential element in the theoretical bedrock of quantum machine learning.

+At its core, machine learning revolves around pattern recognition and redundancy reduction.
+Similarly, data compression aims to encapsulate information in its most concise form, aligning it inherently with machine learning objectives.
+Hence, the problem of quantum data compression serves as a very representative and important problem of quantum machine learning.

+Data compression is also by itself an interesting and important topic.
+It enables more efficient data storage and faster data communication.
+The common classical data compression methods are run-length encoding \cite{robinson1967results}, variable-length coding \cite{salomon2007variable}, LZ77 \cite{ziv1977universal} and LZ78\cite{ziv1978compression} algorithms, and transform coding.
+Run-length encoding represents repetitive data using a single value and count; variable-length coding assigns shorter codes to more frequent symbols and longer codes to less frequent symbols; LZ77 and LZ78 exploits repeated sequences - the essence of these three methods is to find the repetitive or typical sequences.
+Transform coding involves converting a signal from one domain into another domain, and then often uses the above compression techniques to simplify the transformed data.